ravneet03/SCM-Starter/README.md

 ## Description

 This project demonstrates the implementation of a basic ATM system using Ethereum smart contracts.
 Users can connect their MetaMask wallet, deposit, withdraw, and check their balance.

+1. **Solidity Smart Contract**: The core logic of the ATM is implemented in Solidity, a contract-oriented programming language for writing smart contracts on Ethereum.
+The smart contract handles the storage and manipulation of balances, and includes functions for depositing and withdrawing ETH.

+2. **React Frontend**: The user interface is built with React, a popular JavaScript library for building user interfaces.
+The frontend connects to the Ethereum blockchain via MetaMask, allowing users to interact with the smart contract directly from their browser.

+3. **Ethers.js**: A library for interacting with the Ethereum blockchain, used in this project to connect the React frontend with the Solidity smart contract.

 ## Getting Started